squinkylabs/CVfunk-Modules/README.md

 ## Features

 - **5-Step Sequencing**: Offers a concise yet powerful 5-step sequencing capability, suitable for generating rhythmic patterns and melodic sequences.
+- **Trigger Button**: Use the button to manually advance the sequence, making it easier to tune the 5 steps.
+- **Trigger Input**: Advances the sequence with external trigger signals, enabling synchronization with other modules.
-- **Multiple Modes**: Includes Circular (CIRC) and Star (STAR) sequencing modes, providing different traversal paths through the 5 steps for varied musical outcomes.
+- **Multiple Sequencing Modes**: Includes Circle (CIRC) and Star (STAR) sequencing modes, providing different traversal paths through the 5 steps for varied musical outcomes.
 - **Direction Control**: Supports both Clockwise (CW) and Counterclockwise (CCW) directions, giving users the flexibility to reverse the sequence flow.
 - **Dynamic Slew Control**: Features a slew control knob that adjusts the transition smoothness between steps, allowing for glide effects between voltages.
-- **Trigger Input**: Advances the sequence with external trigger signals, enabling synchronization with other modules.
 - **Reset Functionality**: Includes a reset input for returning the sequencer to its initial state on demand.
 - **Visual Feedback**: Equipped with step lights under each knob to indicate the current step and mode-specific lights to provide visual cues for the sequencing path and direction.

 ## Usage

 1. **Knob Assignment**: Each of the five knobs (KNOB1 to KNOB5) is mapped to one of the five outputs.
 Advancing the sequencer rotates the mapping between output and knob, indicated by lights around each output.
 The knob corresponding to the bottom-most active output is indicated by a light.
 2. **Mode Selection**: A gate to the CIRC input will switch between Circular (0V) and Star (>5V) mappings when held.
 Changing modes will change the mapping of outputs between star and circular relative to the output indicating a 1.